BigBadBleuCheese/SignalREST/README.md

 SignalREST follows SignalR's conventions for resolving hubs and methods:

-- Hub names are not case-sensitive
+- Hub names are case-insensitive
-- Method names are not case-sensitive
+- Method names are case-insensitive
 - Method overloads are permitted, so long as they have varying [arity](https://en.wikipedia.org/wiki/Arity)

 ### URLs